Paidly

 Samantha Park

 Samantha Park is a writer with a background in public service work.
-She recently earned a M.S. in Professional Writing from Towson University where she focused on writing for the private and public sectors, and has previously graduated with an A.A. in Psychology from Anne Arundel Community College and a B.A. in Sociology from the University of Maryland College Park.
-Samantha has worked within and alongside the public sector for the past decade and cares deeply about empowering marginalized youth, expanding access to opportunity through education, and increasing community involvement.
+She earned a M.S. in Professional Writing from Towson University where she focused on writing for the private and public sectors, and has previously graduated with an A.A. in Psychology from Anne Arundel Community College and a B.A. in Sociology from the University of Maryland College Park.
+Samantha has worked within and alongside the public sector for over a decade and cares deeply about empowering marginalized youth, expanding access to opportunity through education, and increasing community involvement.

 The information provided is of a general nature and an educational resource.
 It is not intended to provide advice or address the situation of any particular individual or entity.
 Any recipient shall be responsible for the use to which it puts this document.
 Paidly shall have no liability for the information provided.
 While care has been taken to produce this document, Paidly does not warrant, represent or guarantee the completeness, accuracy, adequacy, or fitness with respect to the information contained in this document.
 The information provided does not reflect new circumstances, or additional regulatory and legal changes.
 The issues addressed may have legal, financial, and health implications, and we recommend you speak to your legal, financial, and health advisors before acting on any of the information provided.